-Broadly, these submissions strongly supported the objectives of the Strategy, but raised concerned in regard to the ranking of some projects (specific to each CCB area), and moreover their opinion that some projects should be allocated a High Priority.
+Broadly, these submissions strongly supported the objectives of the Strategy, but raised concerned in regard to the ranking of some (specific to each CCB area), and moreover their opinion that some projects should be allocated a high priority than is current the case.

 A further review of all of the projects specifically raised by the CCBs has been undertaken as part of the finalisation of the Strategy.
-As noted previously in regard to the Get Involved survey responses, most of the CCB responses were able to be addressed further to consideration of the "community support" points in the ATSC, although this has not necessarily been possible in every instance (including where the community advocacy criteria had already been applied).
+As noted previously in regard to the Get Involved survey responses, most of the CCB responses were able to be addressed further to consideration of the "community support" points in the ATSC, although this has not necessarily been possible in every instance.